brussj/OLD_motCor/pipelines/restingState_preprocessing.md

  ### 3dvolreg (AFNI) vs. ANTs
  * EPI run has 168 timepoints.
 Use halway point as target for motion correction (but made a mistake and used 64, not 84)
    * For testing, this won't matter.
-For real-world, this would matter a bit more
+For real-world, this would matter (kinda, sorta)
  * For simplicity, used the collapsed average output from vanilla run of 3d volreg

  some stuff